 - Partially paraphrasing (using some of the author's phrasing) and not quoting and/or citing the source.

-The arrival of the the Internet has made it both easier to commit and to identify/catch plagiarism.
-First, it is easier to cut and paste rather than take careful notes.
+The Internet has made it both easier to commit and to identify/catch plagiarism.
+It is easier to cut and paste rather than take careful notes.
 But doing so increases the chances of accidentally plagiarizing either by not properly citing or partially paraphrasing.
-There are also plenty of places on the Web where one can purchase ready made papers.
+There are also plenty of places on the web where one can purchase ready made papers.
 This is also plagiarism.
 And remember, web pages are easy to create and anyone with any level of expertise (or lack of it) can publish a paper.
 The paper for sale may be only worth a "D" at best.
 The Internet has also made it more difficult to commit plagiarism.
 Numerous software programs are available that help teachers identify plagiarized papers from web sources.
 Or, documents can be identified using key words and phrases in a search using a search engine.
 Students can use some of these same tools to determine whether they may have unintentionally plagiarized material.